overhide/pay2my.app/howto/intro/README.md

 ![refresh](https://overhide.github.io/pay2my.app/howto/intro/assets/refresh.png)

 If you recall our payment is valid for 2 minutes.
 You can prove this to yourself by clicking the refresh button (green arrow above) after two minutes have passed.
-We don't have any timers setup in this demo, but you can do so in your own code.
+We don't have any timers setup in this demo to refresh automatically, but you can do so in your own code.